Skip to main content

 - us-east-1c

-There are perhaps a few more lines, but the benefits of seeing which configuration items are actually arrays is super useful.
-The only thing that struck me as a little odd, is that you write the config in a YAML file and the struct tags use JSON.
+A few more lines, but being able to see which config items are arrays is worth it.
+One thing that struck me as a little odd: you write config in YAML but the struct tags use JSON.

 Type Safety